-Well, we had to delete yet another experience from our bucket list so… we opted for Japanese karaoke!
+Well, we had yet another experience on our bucket list so… we opted for Japanese karaoke!

 In Japan karaoke is pretty popular and so much fun, because they have special places where you can rent your own room to sing loud together with your friends or just to relax and chill.
 The minimum stay is 30 minutes, and you pay for the time spent inside your karaoke room.
 Some places offer free drinks, some others have small cafes inside where you can buy snacks or a bento.
 Many have a free refill option, which is always a good thing when you’re singing… and all in all the prices are not as expensive as you might guess.

 You usually pay less if you visit during the week, before 7 pm (on average 120 yen per person for 30 minutes), and slightly more after 7pm (on average 500 yen per person for 30 minutes).
 We have been to Karaoke Kan, one of the biggest karaoke franchise in Japan.
 It was futuristic, cheap and pretty popular with the students.
 Don’t worry tho: you’ll only feel “too old” until they leave you alone with your karaoke room!